ebzzry/ebzzry.github.io/src/fallacies.md

 views.
 This is also called the cherry picking fallacy.
 Mass and social media is notorious of this.

-> “Juana is living a happy and satisfying life because I frequently
+> “Juana is living a blissful and satisfying life because I frequently
 > see her posts on Facebook that she is happy.”

 The observer ignores the possibility that what he sees may not be true